xactuary/Credit_Risk_Analysis/README.md

 | Easy Ensemble AdaBoost | High_risk | .93      | .09       | .92    | .16 |
 |                        | Low_risk  |          | 1.0       | .94    | .97 |

 None of the models performs well to predict the high_risk applicatons.
 The Easy Ensemble ADABoost gives the best results metrics for getting the low_risk correct and closest on the high_risk.
-I would not use any of these models for making reliable predictions.
+Given the low F1 scores for high_risk, I would not use any of these models for making reliable predictions.
 I would consider developing some more potential predictive features plus gathering more data that includes more high_risk real data points.